baradhili/resource_mgr/README.md

 - [X] Update Allocations view to show percent of availablity
 - [X] Delete/edit Demands - this probably needs to be more usable than a month by month allocation, but still allow that
 - [X] Differentiate manual demand from uploads so we don't delete the wrong stuff
-- [ ] Allow editing of manual demand, but not uploaded
 - [ ] Bulk add leave aka public holidays - to people in a region
 - [X] Make calendar controls consistent
 - [X] Set up teams